-During the early consultation, you should meet with the approval authority to discuss your application and to clarify what information is required for a complete application.
-This will ensure that the approval authority has all the information required to make an appropriate decision without incurring unnecessary delays.
+Each of the above-listed procedures has its own process.
+During the early consultation period, you should meet with Planning Department staff or the approval authority to discuss your application and to clarify what information is required for a complete application.
+This will ensure that the approval authority has all of the information needed to make an appropriate decision without incurring unnecessary delays.

 The plan review process benefits individuals involved in land use planning by:

-To view the Fees and Charges associated with some of the above applications, click here.
+To view the fees and charges associated with some of the above-listed applications, click here.